 I was born in the late 1950s in a hospital connected to a home for unwed mothers near Ottawa, Ontario.
 My birth mother had made an adoption plan for me just as she had for my half-sister, who was born two and a half years earlier.
 There were limited options for unwed mothers back then, but a great deal of shame and blame was placed on her.
 Her journey was one of vulnerability as a young immigrant to Canada.

 As an adult, I often asked why I was placed in foster care if my birth mother had signed adoption papers.
-I was nine months old before I was finally matched with my adoptive family.
-I was told that at the time, there were “drawers full of babies, but not enough adoptive families.”
+I was nine months old before I was finally matched with my permanent family.
+I was told that at the time, there were “drawers full of babies, but not enough families.”
 Ouch.

 So many questions remained unanswered in my childhood and teenage years.
 Did my birth mother think about me?
 Where did I get my big ears?
 When I discovered I was a ventriloquist, it made me wonder, was my birth mother or maybe birth father a ventriloquist too?
 Would I be tall or short?
 Were there any genetic medical conditions?

 I began my career working with children who struggled with emotional regulation.
 Eventually, I became an adoption disclosure worker, helping birth families and adult adoptees learn more about each other and facilitating adoption reunions.
 I also served as a birth parent counselor and an adoption worker.
 I would be asked to consult for children’s mental health workers when adoption issues arose in therapy.
-I worked with foster families, kinship families and adoptive families.
+I worked with foster families, kinship families and permanent families.
 I also co-facilitated a support group for birth parents and adult adopted persons.

 Through these experiences, I learned that…

 - Children can love many parents and caregivers, even at the same time, and they feel better understanding their unique adoption, kinship or foster care journey.